a25patel/data-structures/data_structures/objects_2.md

 # JavaScript Objects Level 2

 This set of exercises deals with more complex operations on Objects as a Data Structure.
-It also deals with some more realistic programs that require the inginuitive use of Objects.
+It also deals with some more realistic programs that require the ingenuitive use of Objects.

 ### !challenge
 * type: code-snippet